Macanijus/Medusa-Storefront/README.md

 ### Key Features

-*Display all products available in the store.
+-Display all products available in the store.

 “*”Enable users to choose the size before adding products to the cart.